Facial expressions are a primary form of communication

 Humans are apes, and they are experts at making faces.

-A window on your feelings
+A window into your feelings

-Facial expressions happen almost instantaneously.
+Facial expressions are produced almost instantaneously.

-Just one split second glance can give you a good idea of a person's emotional state.
+Just one split-second glance can give you a good idea of a person's emotional state.

 Often, words wouldn't even do justice to the complexity and strength of the feelings you can express with your face.

-Involuntary and voluntary expressions
+Voluntary and involuntary expressions

-We can talk about:
+We can speak of:

--Involuntary expressions; Occurring immediately after the stimulus.
+• Involuntary expressions; Occurring immediately after the stimulus.

--Voluntary expressions; Afterwards.
+• Voluntary expressions; Afterwards.

 Boomerang facial expressions